flapjacksauce/learn_Git/bash_cleaner/README.md

     * Follow the same steps bellow for the easy method;
     * Except paste the repo directory containing the bash_cleaner.py file

-    > This way you will be able to update the software if any new releases or patchs just by pulling the repo again.
+    > This way you will be able to update the software if any new releases or patches just by pulling the repo again.

     It should look something similar to this: